- About Us

 “To keep the body in good health is a duty… otherwise we shall not be able to keep our mind strong and clear.”
 Buddha

-Although depression & anxiety are distinct diagnoses, they both can be treated successfully using a holistic approach that integrates modern medicine with natural therapies.
-Prescription medications (e.g. Prozac, Xanax, Wellbutrin, etc.) may help temporarily, but they often lose potency over time resulting in higher doses or need for a new medication.
+Although brain and mental health are distinct diagnoses, they both can be treated successfully using a holistic approach that integrates modern medicine with natural therapies.
+Prescription medications (e.g. Prozac, Xanax, Wellbutrin, etc.) may help temporarily, but they often lose potency over time resulting in higher doses or the need for a new medication.
 In addition, they do not address the underlying imbalance or heal the body.

 Merge Medical Center has many different tools available to improve sleep.
-We use herbs, bioidentical hormone replacement therapy, acupuncture, holistic nutrition and nutraceuticals as options in our customized regimens.
+We use herbal medicine, bioidentical hormone replacement therapy, holistic nutrition, and nutraceuticals as options in our customized regimens.

 Drug use, whether from the past or present, depletes the brain of neurotransmitters and nutrients as well as disrupts beneficial bacterial counts in the intestines.
 This often leads to other conditions or symptoms, such as food cravings.
 Fortunately, addiction and its side effects often respond well to holistic therapies which aim to restore the body to its proper balance and provide support to individuals who want to break free from dependency on unhealthy substances.

-When our body becomes imbalanced due to stress or disease, it is vital that we reverse it.
-Stress leads to elevated cortisol levels in our systems.
+When our body becomes imbalanced due to stress or disease, we must reverse it.
+Stress leads to elevated cortisol levels in our systems which affects our brain and mental health.
 Cortisol (our stress hormone) leads to increased inflammation and decreases our pH balance, which makes our bodies more acidic.
 Cortisol also decreases the hormonal action of our natural sex steroid hormones and thyroid hormone.
-Increased cortisol, inflammation and decreased hormone action can lead to symptoms such as:
+Increased cortisol, inflammation, and decreased hormone action can lead to symptoms such as: